-A performance brake disc with a surface designed to keep the surface of the pad clean and allow hot gases to escape is a great complement to an uprated pad.
-Braided brake lines will make sure no braking force is lost to bulging or worn brake lines.
+A performance brake disc from Black Diamond with a surface designed to keep the surface of the pad clean and allow hot gases to escape is a great complement to an uprated pad.
+Braided brake lines from a manufacturer like Goodridge will make sure no braking force is lost to bulging or worn brake lines.
 As brake fluid ages, it absorbs water, so replacing your existing brake fluid with a suitable replacement or an uprated fluid with a higher boiling point are also advised.

 Of course, the ultimate upgrade is a complete big brake kit which is a full overhaul of your car’s brakes.
 An AP Racing big brake kit features all of the above, plus much bigger calipers and allows everything to be scaled up, proving to make a real difference in terms of heat dissipation and stopping power.